konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 ### <a name="cclc" style="text-decoration: none;">Context-level Considerations

-The concept of **familiar information**, as introduced in [Topic Sentences](#wa-ga-presence#topic-sentences), is also useful for determining the topic of the sentence.
-Once again, this isn't a hard-set rule, just a broad tendency sentences with a topic have.
+The concept of **familiar information**, as introduced in [Topic Sentences](#wa-ga-presence#topic-sentences), is also useful for determining the topic.
+Once again, this isn't a hard-set rule, just a broad tendency topic sentences have.

 Recall our definition for familiar information.